ormont/starting-projects/README.md

 ---------------------------------------------------------------

 3. TemperatureUnitConversion:
 Write a program to convert between Celsius and Fahrenheit.
+The equations are below.

 far = celsius * 9 / 5 + 32;
 celsius = (far - 32) * 5 / 9;